danielabar/meblog/src/markdown/datadog-heroku-rails.md

 * **Log Level:** Even though earlier we ran `heroku config:set DD_LOG_LEVEL="error"`, I found it necessary to also set the log level in the initializer to fully quiet all the Datadog logs noise.
 * **Environment Tagging:** Datadog uses the `env` tag to segment and filter application data by environment, like "staging" or "production".
 Setting `c.env` to `prod-my-app-name` or `staging-my-app-name` ensures that traces, are grouped by environment.
 * **Version Tagging:** The `version` tag tracks specific app versions, which is handy for tracing changes across deployments.
 Here, we pull `HEROKU_RELEASE_VERSION` directly from the environment, so each deployment’s metrics reflect its specific version tag, such as `v123`.
 This allows us to see how a particular deployment performs, compare releases, and track down any regressions or improvements made in recent updates.
+* **Sidekiq:** Although Sidekiq instrumentation is enabled by default as part of auto_instrument, the arguments passed to the `perform` method will show up in Datadog spans as `?`.
+If you want to see the actual values the job is being called with, use the `quantize` option.

 <aside class="markdown-aside">
 You could simply populate the `env` tag with the value of `Rails.env` if your project is the only one using Datadog at your company.
 In my case, there were several different teams sharing the same Datadog instance, and we wanted to keep the env tags distinct across project teams.